 Q: As a Flywheel volunteer, do I get into shows free?

 A: Yes and no. You get into the shows you volunteer at for free.
-And when you complete two volunteer shifts in a month, you also get a free pass to a show.
 But in general, Flywheel volunteers pay for the shows they aren’t staffing.

 Q: Do I get to choose the shows I volunteer at?